twinssbc/AngularJS-ResponsiveCalendar/README.md

 # Events

 * changeDate
 When receiving this event, the calendar will move the current view to previous or next range.
 Parameter: direction
 1 - Forward
 -1 - Backward

         $scope.$broadcast('changeDate', 1);

 * eventSourceChanged
-This event is only needed when you manually modify the element in the eventSource array
+This event is only needed when you manually modify the element in the eventSource array.
 Parameter: value
 The whole event source object

         $scope.$broadcast('eventSourceChanged',$scope.eventSource);